TEXAS SPORTING CLAYS ASSOCIATION, INC.

-(e) Range owners or their authorized representative must be present at the range owners shoot selections meeting to participate in the shoot selection proceedings.
+- Range owners or their authorized representative must be present at the range owners shoot selections meeting to participate in the shoot selection proceedings.

 ARTICLE XIV - ANNUAL AND SPECIAL MEETINGS:

-- (b)Special meetings of the TSCA may be called at any time by the President or by written request of any two elected officers or directors of the TSCA.
+- (b)Special meetings of TSCA may be called at any time by the President or by written request of any two elected Directors of TSCA.
 Notice of any special meetings and the purpose thereof shall be set out for the membership at least ten (10) days prior to the date fixed for said meeting.
-Posting of notice of special meeting dates shall be by facsimile (fax), mail, electronic mail (e-mail), or on the authorized website of the TSCA.
+Posting of notices of special meeting dates shall be by facsimile (fax), mail, electronic mail (e-mail), or on the authorized website of TSCA.
 No business shall be transacted at such meeting except as specified in the notice.

 ARTICLE XV - QUORUM:

 A quorum for the transaction of business at any regular or special meeting of the Board shall be a majority of the Directors then serving the TSCA.
 A quorum for the transaction of business requiring the vote of the membership shall be a simple majority of those members present at any such meeting called for that purpose.

 There will be no proxy voting at TSCA meetings.